Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 <img style="  width:300px;display:block;margin:0 auto;" src="/blog/img/seminar/mathcing_methods_1819/SN22.png">

-In order to perform GenMatch, we have to make the following decisions:
+In order to perform Genetic matching, we have to make the following decisions:

 1. what variables to match on
 2. how to measure post-matching covariate balance
 3. how exactly to perform the matching.

-Gentic Matching may or may not decrease the bias in the conditional estimates.
+Genetic Matching may or may not decrease the bias in the conditional estimates.
 However, by construction the algorithm will improve covariate balance, if possible, as measured by the particular loss function chosen to measure balance.

-We can perform the genetic matching in R, by calling the Matchit package, in our study we performed gentic matcing on the covariates and the propensity scores estimated by the generalized boosted model
+We can perform the genetic matching in R, by calling the MatchIt package, in our study we performed genetic matcing on the covariates and the propensity scores estimated by the generalized boosted model
  ```{r}
  # perform genetic matching based on all the covariates and the propensity score estimated from GMB
  calc_geneticMatchin_with_gmb = function(data, psFormula, zeFormula, Ps_scores){